lauraschaposnik/old/_pages/about.md

 <hr>
 <span style="font-size:15px">

-During the Spring 2023 I am a <b> Visiting Fellow</b> at <a href="https://www.asc.ox.ac.uk/">All Souls College, Oxford</a> <br>, and a visiting member of the Mathematical Institute, at the University of Oxford.
+During the Spring 2023 I am a <b> Visiting Fellow</b> at <a href="https://www.asc.ox.ac.uk">All Souls College, Oxford</a> , and a visiting member of the Mathematical Institute, at the University of Oxford.

 <hr>
 <span style="font-size:15px">